arcanyx-pub/expecting-rs/README.md

 [![Documentation](https://docs.rs/expecting/badge.svg)](https://docs.rs/expecting)
 [![Crates.io](https://img.shields.io/crates/l/expecting)](LICENSE)

-**WARNING**: This crate is an alpha release.
-Test coverage is low, and the API may change without warning.

 **Expecting** provides macros for testing conditions without panicking.
 The `expect_*` family of macros cause an early return of [`anyhow::Error`] if the expected condition is not met.